 Since 2013, the movies of The Conjuring franchise have been telling the purportedly true stories of Ed and Lorraine Warren’s experiences as paranormal investigators.
-Between the two main films (The Conjuring 3 is currently in development), two Annabelle films, and a new spinoff, The Nun, due out September 7, Conjuring fans rarely have to go without a new film to quench their horror thirsts.
+Between the two main films (The Conjuring 3 is currently in development), Annabelle, Annabelle Creation, 2018's The Nun, and June 2019's Annabelle Comes Home, Conjuring fans rarely have to go without a new film to quench their horror thirsts.

-Despite this, we know that September feels far away, so we’ve found the best books for fans of the freaky film series.
+Despite this, we know there's always more room for horror.
+So we found the best books for fans of the freaky film series.
 With subjects ranging from demonic possessions to haunted houses and killer dolls, these books like The Conjuring films are guaranteed to spook you.
 What an excellent day for an exorcism...

 For fans of The Conjuring

 The Conjuring is based on the real-life haunting of the Perron family home, which the Warrens investigated in the early 1970s.
 Yet this is far from the only instance of a family haunted by sinister forces that the Warrens investigated.
 In 1974, the Smurl family of Pennsylvania began experiencing strange events in their home.
 These events were relatively benign at first: tools went missing, stains appeared on walls, foul odors wafted through rooms.
 All too soon, however, their abode became a house of horrors.
 The Smurls were plagued by thundering noises, phantom attacks, a hoofed half-man tearing down their hallway, and a constant state of terror.
 The Smurls did the only thing they could think of: They called renowned demonologists Ed and Lorraine Warren.